The Best Vegan Chocolate Cake is pure perfection! Moist, rich, decadent, and only one bowl needed! Paired with a vegan chocolate frosting.

 Besides the flour, that you can use gluten free as recommended above, the only other ingredient is the vegan butter which typically contains soy.

-Just choose a soy free vegan butter like Flora Plant Butter.
+Just choose a soy free vegan butter like Earth Balance soy free sticks.
 Any dairy free milk can be used that is safe for your allergens.

 This vegan chocolate cake is rich in chocolate while still remaining moist.
 The right amount of fat (oil) combined with making our own dairy free buttermilk (acid) and adding in leavening agents (baking soda and baking powder) all act together to insure this will not be a dry vegan chocolate cake.